-- The Bank of New York Mellon SA/NV, Amsterdam branch ("the depositary") is appointed to act as depositary of The Currency Exchange Fund NV ("the fund") in accordance with section 21(1) of the Alternative Investment Fund Managers Directive (2011/61/EU) (the "AIFM Directive"): - Such appointment and the mutual rights and obligations of the fund manager and the depositary of the fund have been agreed upon in the depositary agreement dated the 21st of December 2015 between such parties, including the schedules to that agreement (the "depositary agreement"); - The depositary issues this statement exclusively to the fund manager in relation to the activities of the fund manager and relates to the period 1st of January 2018 up to and including 31st of December 2018, ("the period").
+- The Bank of New York Mellon SA/NV, Amsterdam branch ("the Depositary") is appointed to act as depositary of The Currency Exchange Fund NV ("the fund") in accordance with section 21(1) of the Alternative Investment Fund Managers Directive (2011/61/EU) (the "AIFM Directive"): - Such appointment and the mutual rights and obligations of the Fund Manager and the Depositary of the Fund have been agreed upon in the depositary agreement dated the 21st of December 2015 between such parties, including the schedules to that agreement (the "Depositary Agreement"); - The Depositary issues this statement exclusively to the Fund Manager in relation to the activities of the Fund Manager and relates to the period 1st of January 2019 up to and including 31st of December 2019, ("the period").

-Responsibilities of the depositary
+Responsibilities of the Depositary

-The depositary acts as a depositary within the meaning of the AIFM Directive and provide its services in accordance with the AIFM Directive, the EU implementing regulation, applicable Dutch laws and regulations and the policy rules issued by the European Securities and Markets Authority and the Dutch Financial Markets Authority (the "regulations").
-The responsibilities of the depositary have been described in the agreement and include, in addition to the safekeeping, recordkeeping and ownership verification tasks (as defined in article 21(8) AIFM Directive), several monitoring and oversight tasks (as defined in article 21(7) and 21(9) AIFM Directive):
+The Depositary acts as a depositary within the meaning of the AIFM Directive and provides its services in accordance with the AIFM Directive, the EU implementing regulation, applicable Dutch laws and regulations and the policy rules issued by the European Securities and Markets Authority and the Dutch Financial Markets Authority (the "Regulations").
+The responsibilities of the Depositary have been described in the Depositary Agreement and include, in addition to the safekeeping, recordkeeping and ownership verification tasks (as defined in article 21(8) AIFM Directive), several monitoring and oversight tasks (as defined in article 21(7) and 21(9) AIFM Directive):

-- Monitoring of the fund's cash flows, including identification of significant and inconsistent cash flows and reconciliation of the cash flows with the fund's administration; - Ensuring that the sale, issue, re-purchase, redemption, cancellation and valuation of units or shares of the fund are carried out in accordance with the applicable national law and the fund documentation: - Ensuring that in transactions involving the fund's assets any consideration is remitted to the fund within the usual time limits; - Validating if the fund is managed in compliance with the investment restrictions and leverage limits as defined in the fund documentation.
+- Monitoring of the Fund's cash flows, including identification of significant and inconsistent cash flows and reconciliation of the cash flows with the Fund's administration; - Ensuring that the sale, issue, re-purchase, redemption, cancellation and valuation of units or shares of the Fund are carried out in accordance with the applicable national law and the fund documentation: - Ensuring that in transactions involving the Fund's assets any consideration is remitted to the Fund within the usual time limits: - Validating if the Fund is managed in compliance with the investment restrictions and leverage limits as defined in the fund documentation.